frederic-perez/AmE-dictionary/data/idioms.md

 __kid around__
 __kid in a candy store__
 __kids will be kids__ Kids behave childishly or immaturely by nature, so it is unrealistic to expect otherwise.
+__kill (one) with kindness__ To harm, inconvenience, or bother one by treating them with excessive favor or kindness.
+The phrase originated as the expression “kill with kindness as fond apes do their young,” referring to the notion that such animals sometimes crushed their offspring by hugging them too hard. _I love talking to Grandma, but she calls me twice a day to see how I’m doing—right now she’s killing me with kindness._
 __kill the goose that lays the golden egg(s)__ Destroy a source of riches through stupidity or greed, as in _If he never gives his loyal customers a break on some items in his store, he’ll kill the goose that lays the golden eggs._ _We’re killing the goose that laid the golden egg._
 __kill two birds with one stone__
 __killer__ _adj_ _It is known for its killer grilled cheese sammies._